C API Reference

 Methods

-Section titled “Methods”ts_pack_clone()
+Section titled “Methods”ts_pack_node_kind()

-Section titled “ts_pack_kind()”Return the node’s kind name (e.g. "function_definition").
+Section titled “ts_pack_node_kind()”Return the node’s kind name (e.g. "function_definition").

 Signature:

-const char* ts_pack_kind();Example:
+const char* ts_pack_node_kind(TS_PACKAlefHandle this);Example:

-const char *result = ts_pack_kind(instance);Returns: const char*
+const char *result = ts_pack_node_kind(instance);Returns: const char*

 Tree-sitter assigns a stable u16 ID to every node kind in a grammar